 Busiest travel season

-AAA is expecting this year to be the second-highest number of travelers in at least a decade.
-The organization is predicting an increase of 1.6 million travelers compared to last year, with most people driving to their destination – thanks to lower gas prices.
+AAA is expecting this year to have the second-highest number of travelers in at least a decade.
+The organization is predicting an increase of 1.6 million travelers compared to last year, with most people driving to their destination thanks to lower gas prices.